Babydoll Sheep Breeders Australia

 Fortunately there is a simple, inexpensive DNA test that can be done to find out whether a sheep is carrying Gaucher.

-Please ask about the Gaucher status of any Babydoll rams and ewes before buying.
+Please ask about the Gaucher status of any Babydoll rams and ewes you are considering before buying.
+A reputable Babydoll breeder will show you test results as evidence that the sheep you are buying are Gaucher free.
 It is much easier to check before buying and avoid introducing Gaucher into your flock than to try to fix the problem later.

 Excuses we have heard for not testing for Gaucher (none of these are true):